Review team Delivery Plans

 Use the visualization options provided by Delivery Plans to review the schedule of stories or features your teams plan to deliver.
 Delivery Plans show the scheduled work items by sprint (iteration path) of selected teams against a calendar view.

-- How to open a plan from the list of defined plans
+- Open a plan from the list of defined plans

-- How to work with the interactive elements of plans and change the plan view
+- Use the interactive elements of plans and change the plan view

 Review a plan with your teams